aiadam36/EntropyGuard/README.md

 # Entropy Guard 🔐

+A simple, transparent password strength checker built with Node.js

 This tool evaluates password strength using entropy calculations and basic heuristics — with a strong focus on **privacy, clarity, and auditability**.

 ---